aborsim/Dolender/README.md

 Usage
 =====
-To run the container, cl a simple  `docker run  aborsim/netblender` will do.
+To run the container, a simple  `docker run tasgoon/netblender` will do.